sigstore/root-signing/docs/migration/README.md

 the online signing machinery will modify metadata every three days.
 Within that time we need to either:
 * Decide the signing event was not successful and restart step 2 at a later date or
 * complete steps 2 and 3

+The deadline can be extended by a couple of days (as the actual expiry period is ~7 days) but this requires additional communication with on-call.

 ## Detailed playbook